z0roday/Sms-Bomber-Bot/README.md

 3. `export ADMIN_ID=ID`

-If You Execute This Command `echo $BOT_TOKEN` And Your Bot Token Is Not Displayed in The CLI environment You Will Get An Error To Aviod Getting The Error Do All The Things I Said
+If You Execute This Command `echo $BOT_TOKEN`, `echo $ADMIN_ID` And Your Bot Token Is Not Displayed in The CLI environment You Will Get An Error To Aviod Getting The Error Do All The Things I Said

 ## Database